2026 VENDORS

 Bob Lange

-I design and create original hand made works of art using acryllc and enamel paints.
+They design and create original hand made works of art using acryllc and enamel paints.
 Whether on canvas, or on a plastic switch plate or receptacle cover, a cabochon gemstone mounted in metal jewelry or a jewelry box, each piece is a unique and individual work of art.

 • Last Chance Farm